 For the next two years, we’re teaming up with FOX31 Denver Problem Solvers: Serving Those Who Serve to document what it takes to raise a puppy to eventually be a service dog — the kind that is invaluable to veterans in need.
 Zipper will be making TV appearances every Wednesday and will be posting about his progress on Twitter @ZipperTweets and Facebook.

 Pleased to meet you!
-I’m a 4-month-old chocolate labrador.
+I’m a 5-month-old Chocolate Labrador.
 I was born with along with my brothers and sisters on November 27, 2016 in West Richland, WA.
-I just moved to Colorado and live with my foster mom, dad and two brothers who are golden retrievers, Kosmo and Pluto.
+When I was just 12 weeks old I moved to Colorado to live with my foster mom, dad and two brothers who are golden retrievers, Kosmo and Pluto.

 My biggest dream is to be a big, strong Freedom Service Dog graduate one day, so I can help a veteran who needs me.
-Even though I just got here, I’m already learning so much!
+Even though I’m still new here, I’m already learning so much!
 My favorite trick so far is “sit”, but I think the best part is the treat I get after I do it!
 I give the best kisses – and lots of them!
 I love to eat anything and everything, but my mom says that’s because I’m a growing boy.

 I can’t wait to grow up into a Freedom Service Dog and be a “battle buddy” for a veteran.
 Follow me on KDVR Fox 31 for updates throughout my two-year adventure.

 The cost to train most Freedom Service Dogs from start to finish is about $30,000.
 For me, because I got into the program so much younger than usual, it will cost much more.
 If you’d like to support me on my journey, I would really appreciate it!
 All you need to do is click the button below.
 Thank you!